WaterCoFire/IRC-Server-Client/README.md

 Like a HexChat client IN CONSOLE (It can either act as the SuperBot or a normal client like a HexChat client to be used by a human being).

-client.cpp should be compiled and run on a Windows VM (IP address fc00:1337::19).
+client.cpp should be compiled and run on a Windows VM.

 2. IRC (folder) and irc-ui (folder) (Note only for GitHub repository: irc-ui not uploaded due to its size)